 Remember, hip tendonitis, like all tendonitis, is totally REVERSIBLE.
 Having said that, depending on where your body is at, some things will work better than others.

 Doctors will tell you to Rest, but that doesn't fix anything, and it doesn't get you back to your sport, hobby, or job.

-Rest can't fix hip tendonitis.
+Rest can't fix hip tendinitis.
 It -may- reduce hip pain if you stay inactive, but can't cure chronic hip pain and certainly doesn't reverse the negative factors that will cause pain the moment you become active again.

 Corticosteroid Injections might help temporarily, but they don't help anything.
-And athletes that get corticosteroids for hip tendonitis just end up hurting themselves even worse because having a physical dysfunction and then not being able to feel pain and then performing at top levels...that's a recipe for a short career and a painful retirement.
+And athletes that get corticosteroids for hip tendinitis just end up hurting themselves even worse because having a physical dysfunction and then not being able to feel pain and then performing at top levels...that's a recipe for a short career and a painful retirement.

 Ever see old football players?
 They're broke down, their knees are shot, etc. Why?
 Because the team doctors shoot them full of painkillers.